If You Weigh Over 170 Pounds, Here’s What You Need To Do To Lose Weight

 Get Supplement Savvy

 Vitamins and antioxidants are naturally found in some of the foods we eat, but if you’re not taking advantage of the fresh produce at your local grocery store and stocking up on fruits and veggies, you may be missing out on the important ones.
-Vitamin D, for example, regulates hunger and a study in Nutrition Journal linked it to a 7 percent fat decrease; a study in the Journal of Nutrition found that a higher magnesium intake was associated with lower levels of insulin, a marker related to weight gain.
+Vitamin D, for example, regulates hunger and a study in Nutrition Journal linked it to a 7 percent fat decrease when paired with calcium; a study in the Journal of Nutrition found that a higher magnesium intake was associated with lower levels of insulin, a marker related to weight gain.
 Lucky for you, supplements are available to ensure that a deficiency in either area can be fixed just by popping a pill.

 Commit To Cardio